MicrosoftDocs/power-automate-docs/articles/create-email-flows.md

    <!--Todo use a link in the docs, not a blog-->
    >[!TIP]
-   >You can [copy paste](https://flow.microsoft.com/blog/introducing-clipboard-in-flow-designer-and-three-new-user-experience-updates/) actions in the same flow or across flows to speed up the process.
+   >You can [copy and paste](https://flow.microsoft.com/blog/introducing-clipboard-in-flow-designer-and-three-new-user-experience-updates/) actions in the same flow or across flows to speed up the process.

 1. Create a flow from scratch &mdash; If you can't find a template that's similar to your scenario, you can [create a flow from scratch](https://docs.microsoft.com/power-automate/get-started-logic-flow) and then connect the services you want.

-to convert the time zone.
+1. Create a flow from a connector &mdash; In Power Automate, select **Connectors** from the left side of the screen, search for the connector you want, and then select it to create your flow.
+For example, search for "outlook" to find connectors for Office 365 Outlook.

 ## More information